Windsor, California: Parks and recreation

-Several community and neighborhood parks are settled within the Town of Windsor.
+Several community and neighborhood parks are located within the Town of Windsor.
 Most park amenities include a variety of sports fields, play structures, restrooms and picnic areas.
-Local regional parks offer hundreds of acres with varied terrain and scenic views.
-Some trails are open to hikers only, while others are available to equestrians and cyclists as well.
-Trails range from uneven single-track to wide ranch roads.

-The Town of Windsor offers many recreational programs year-round and seasonal.
-Programs include: early childhood education and interactive classes, youth sports, activities for Seniors, arts and music programs, camps and much more.

 From 1990 to 1995, the Windsor Golf Club, a public golf course, hosted an event on the PGA's Hogan Tour (later called the Nike Tour and Web.com Tour, currently called the Korn Ferry tour).
 In April 2017 it hosted the 54-hole women's POCMED Golf Classic, part of the Symetra Tour, the qualifying tour for the Ladies Professional Golf Association.

 Government

-Local

 The Town of Windsor is a general law city governed by a five-member Town Council, including the mayor and vice mayor.
 The position of mayor became an elected one as of the November 2020 election; the vice mayor is non-elected and is chosen annually among the members of the Town Council.
 Council members serve four-year staggered terms, with elections occurring every two years.
 Beginning with the November 2020 election, council members are elected by district rather than city-wide, except for the mayor.

 The Town Council hires a Town Manager to carry out policies and serve as executive officer.